SEAN: Too much manga next week. Luckily, a good chunk of it came in everywhere except Diamond *this* week, so that takes a bit of the curse off.

 MICHELLE: Yeesh.
 I intend to read Toriko, really I do, but this cover is giving me pause.

-MELINDA: I have never been able to stomach this series.
+MJ: I have never been able to stomach this series.
 So to speak.

 SEAN: Lastly, there’s Vol. 4 of Yu-Gi-Oh 5Ds, which I dunno, whatever, I fell off about 4 Yu-Gi-Ohs ago.